lhindman/cs253-lab03/README.md

 ```

 <br />
 3. Extend to also calculate and output the number of 1 gallon cans needed to paint the wall.
+This should be represented as an integer value.
 Hint: Use a math function to round up to the nearest gallon.

 ```
 Enter wall height (feet):